-The loan is paid directly to you by the Student Loans Company in three installments per year and you may receive up to £10,000 per year if you are studying on a one-year full time programme or up to £5,000 per year on a two-year full-time programme.
-If your programme is part-time you can receive up to £5,000 in each of your first two years.
+The loan is paid directly to you by the Student Loans Company in three installments per year and you may receive up to £11,222 per year if you are studying on a one-year full time programme or 50% of this per year on a two-year full-time programme.

 Payments start when your attendance is confirmed by the university, and will stop if you leave the programme or transfer onto a course that isn’t eligible.
 If you leave early and fail to complete the course you will still have to pay back the money you owe.

 As the loan is considered to be a contribution towards the costs of postgraduate study (not specifically for either fees or maintenance), and is paid directly to you, the can spend it on tuition fees but also living costs and other expenses you might incur.
 You can obtain the loan alongside other grants and scholarships, so shop around for an alternative or additional funding option before you take out the loan.